Well that didn’t go as planned.

 - Stop assuming the Democratic National Committee is liberal.

 - Stop being so goddamn smug and elitist.
-That shit gets old.
+That shit gets so damned old.

 I want you to know something, though.